-The aggregated amount of financing that the futures commission merchant provides for customer transactions involving illiquid financial products for which it is difficult to obtain timely and accurate prices:
+The aggregated amount of financing that the FCM provides for customer transactions involving illiquid financial products for which it is difficult to obtain timely and accurate prices:

 POI does not provide financing for illiquid financial products.

 Uncollectable Accounts

 In the past 12-month period the Company has not had any material losses related to uncollectable accounts.